 Hellshire, St. Catherine

 Known for its seafood.
 "Festival", the famous side dish which accompanies Jamaican fried fish, originated here.
-This is the most urban of Jamaican beaches.
+This is perhaps the most urban of our beaches.
 Not at all touristy, it serves the people of Kingston and St. Catherine.

 Jamaica is blessed with many more beaches than those listed here.
 I hope you find your perfect match when you come to visit us.
 You're allowed to have more than one favourite!